shoui520/shoui520.github.io/docs/faq.md

 [vn guide](/vn)
 ### How do I switch from traditional methods to your method?
 You probably have a stupid flashcard deck on some SRS that probably isn’t Anki.
 Even if you used Anki you were probably using some stupid pre-made deck.
 You are halfway through your second Genki textbook or whatever.
 You paid for Memrise Premium.
 You have a WaniKani subscription.
 LingoDeer lured you into buying their premium too.
 What should you do?
 Screw them.
 Cancel your premium subscriptions.
 Learning Japanese is completely FREE and I can guarantee you that.
 Delete your old stupid decks.
 You may worry that you may forget everything you’ve learned, but you won’t.
 You won’t forget everything.
 Stop using the textbook, return it or something.
 You may also have HelloTalk friends.
 Well let me tell you the truth about HelloTalk friends: they don't even care about you.
 They just want to practice English with you, not Japanese.
 If you ask them to correct you they will probably block you, so they’re just stopping any chance of you ever improving.
 So forget about them, why even bother?
 Speaking practice doesn't really mean much without immersion anyway.
 Now, it may be different what you gotta do depending on how good you are.
 If you haven’t gotten that far (e.g. can’t understand like 50% of anime yet) then just follow the [Japanese Guide](/guide) from the beginning, if you already know kana, you don’t need to re-learn them.
 Watch the Cure Dolly grammar guide.
-Setup Anki, import the Tango N4+N5/Core3k decks and work through them.
+Setup Anki, import the Kaishi 1.5k deck and work through it.
 Immerse everyday.
 If you’re a so-called “intermediate” then just get to mining with AnimeCards straight away.
 Immerse everyday.
 There is no way you got to an “advanced” level or even close using a bad method so I’ll end this here.
 ### How to deal with words with multiple meanings?